tus/tus-resumable-upload-protocol/protocol.md

 of the request body
 [RFC2616 Section 14.15 Content-MD5](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.15).
 Once the entire request has been received the Server MUST verify the against the provided checksum.
-If the verification succeeds the Server continues processing the data.
+If the verification succeeds the Server MUST process the data.
 In the case of mismatching checksums the Server MUST abort handling the request and MUST respond with the tus-specific `460 Checksum Mismatch` status.
-In addition the file and its offsets MUST not be updated.
+In addition the file and its offset MUST NOT be updated.

 If the hash cannot be calculated at the beginning of the upload it MAY be included as a trailer.
-If the Server can handle trailers, this behavior MUST be promoted by adding the `checksum-trailer` to the `Tus-Extension` header.
+If the Server can handle trailers, this behavior MUST be announced by adding the `checksum-trailer` to the `Tus-Extension` header.
 Trailers, also known as trailing headers, are headers which are sent after the request's body has been transmitted already.
 Following [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec3.html#sec3.6.1) they